shkim04/shkim04.github.io/blog/9/how-to-use-google-error-reporting-nodejs.en.md

 ---
 title: How To Use Google Error Reporting On Node.js
 date: "2023-02-07T00:00:00.000Z"
-description: "Thoughts on how to implement AWS SQS on Node.js application with a possible example to which it can be applied."
+description: "It is so important for developers to catch and alerts errors quickly.
+Here is how to do it by using Google Error Reporting."
 tag:
     - Cloud
     - NodeJS